By Paul d'Anjou, Twitch growth expert

 The 301 Redirect on the Official Domain

-The Public Quote Surfaced by AssistantGG
+The Public Quote From the Team

-Why Freemium Gaming AI Didn't Hold
+Why Freemium Gaming AI Did Not Hold

-The freemium AI model on gaming content has a structural problem: video inference is expensive.
-Auto-detecting kills, wallbangs, chat spikes, or streamer voice spikes inside a 4-hour VOD costs minutes of GPU per stream.
-With twenty free users per paying Premium account, unit economics buckle fast.
+The freemium AI model on gaming content has a structural problem.
+Auto-detecting kills, wallbangs, chat spikes, or streamer voice spikes inside a four-hour VOD costs minutes of GPU per stream.
+With many free users per paying account, unit economics buckle fast.
+That is consistent with the could-no-longer-sustain framing.
+Not a product detail, a margin wall.

 Why Powder.gg Mattered (And What Needs Replacing)